AlexanderRuth/RISC-E-MIPS-Emulator-/README.md

 ### RISC-E (Reduced Instruction Set Computer Emulator) MIPS Emulator

-Created for the OLC Code Jam 2020
+Created for the OLC Code Jam 2020 (The Great Machine)

+What greater machine is there than the modern CPU?
+(Probably robots or something...)

 ## Building